Assisted Living Administrator Training Programs and Schools

 What Degree Programs Are Available?

 Some states may require that you hold a bachelor's degree, while others may require that you only have a high school diploma.
-For more in-depth study and to increase your career opportunities, you may want to pursue an undergraduate or graduate degree in a field related to assisted living administration, such as health services administration of health care administration.
+For more in-depth study and to increase your career opportunities, you may want to pursue an undergraduate or graduate degree in a field related to assisted living administration, such as health services administration or healthcare administration.

 What Courses Could I Take?

-While the curriculum depends on the degree program you choose, most programs will include studies in management, health care law, epidemiology and health information systems.
+While the curriculum depends on the degree program you choose, most programs will include studies in management and health care law.
 Gerontology degree programs will include courses more specific to the elderly.
-Possible courses might include death and bereavement, aging processes, retirement, gerontological services and nutrition
+Other possible courses in these programs might include the following:

 What Qualifications Do I Need to Be An Assisted Living Administrator?